How to Become an Ultrasound Technician

 What Is an Ultrasound Technician?

 An ultrasound technician performs noninvasive imaging tests (sonograms or ultrasounds) to create pictures of a patient’s organs and tissues.
-Doctors, surgeons, radiologists, and other healthcare workers view these images to assess and diagnose medical conditions.
+Doctors, surgeons, radiologists, and other healthcare workers then view these images to assess and diagnose medical conditions.

 Ultrasound technicians often work in hospitals, doctor offices, medical laboratories, outpatient centers (e.g., ambulatory surgical centers and women’s health practices), and university and college health centers.